 We invoice all charges monthly to the party who has contracted with us for our delivery service, the electricity retailer in most instances.
 Monthly charges are applied in an invoice dated at the end of each month for which services are provided, sent out by the 10th working day of the following month, and due for payment on the 20th.
-As well as the current month's charges, we apply wash-ups using any updated information we have received for charges 3, 7 and 14 months prior.
+As well as the current month's charges, we apply washups using any updated information we have received for charges 3, 7 and 14 months prior.

-Volume (\$/kWh) and demand (\$/kVA/day and \$/kW/day) based charges are applied based on metering information provided by retailers in EIEP1 and EIEP3 files.
-Fixed daily charges are applied based on records maintained on the Electricity Authority's Registry.
+Volume (\$/kWh) and metered demand (\$/kVA/day and \$/kW/day) based charges are applied based on metering information provided by retailers in EIEP1 and EIEP3 files.
+Fixed daily charges and capacity charges (\$/kVA/day and \$/kW/day) are applied based on records maintained on the Electricity Authority's Registry.

-Connection specific fixed and demand based daily charges are not generally applied in respect of periods where a connection is not energised.
+Connection specific fixed, demand and capacity based daily charges are not generally applied in respect of periods where a connection is not energised.
 Generally, this means that we apply charges to the retailer recorded on the Electricity Authority's registry for connections with status code 002 (energised), 888 (distributor only connection) and those with a status reason code of 5 (reconciled elsewhere).
 We may also apply charges where we determine that a connection is energised but the registry has not been updated.